LuxTurrim5G builds the key enablers for Digital Smart City

 – Single 5G network based on smart light poles opens new services and business

-Nokia Bell Labs driven industry group builds concrete enablers for future smart city with an ambitious three-year joint project called LuxTurrim5G.
+Nokia Bell Labs drove industry group builds concrete enablers for the future smart city with an ambitious three-year joint project called LuxTurrim5G.
 This will bring big data capacity available for companies and users through a network of smart light poles which include antennas and base stations for the novel fast 5G networks.
-The project includes technical development of the smart light poles with integrated 5G radio technology, different sensors and other devices as well as modern city planning and new digital services and business concepts related e.g. to security, navigation, smart lighting, weather monitoring, information sharing and advertisement.
+The project includes technical development of the smart light poles with integrated 5G radio technology, different sensors, and other devices as well as modern city planning and new digital services and business concepts related e.g. to security, navigation, smart lighting, weather monitoring, information sharing, and advertisement.
 Concrete piloting will start already this year in Espoo, Finland.

 ”We need 5G networks for video surveillance as the current wireless networks do not provide enough capacity”, says Ilkka Ritakallio, Director, New Applications, R&D at Teleste”.

 LuxTurrim5G will solve these critical challenges by developing and demonstrating concrete technical solutions for smart light pole based 5G infrastructure, and business and service innovations based on that.

 The smart light poles being developed and piloted in the project including integrated miniaturized 5G antennas and base stations, different sensors, screens, and other devices enable the realization of a novel smart city infrastructure bringing not only energy-efficient smart LED lighting but especially big data capacity and a variety of new smart city services available for all users.
 The project will also analyze what are the best practices to build the network, what cost items there are in planning, building, and managing the network, and how to share the cost of the network.